gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "There were three of them," Erileine said, tracing a path into the trees with a pointing finger.
 "The first one had a limp.
 The second one was left-handed, and was carrying most of their gear.
-The third one was younger---no more than twelve.
+The third one was younger–no more than twelve.
 Oh, and the one with the limp?
 He was blind in one eye, too."

 Piaerre goggled at him.
 Razi's eyebrows rose into the middle of his